 A downloadable beta of the game, however, is readily available to play.
 None of the eighteen levels can be completed, although basic gameplay is intact.

 Seagal combats a number of baddies, at least four of which are demonstrated in beta, including scientists and mercenaries.
-There is a substantial difference in the threat posed from the aforementioned, with scientists easily overcome and mercenaries inflicting one-hit-kills.
-Seagal himself can execute punches, kicks, a throw maneuver, blocks, and jumps.
+There is substantial difference in the threat posed from the aforementioned, with scientists easily overcome and mercenaries inflicting one-hit-kills.
+Seagal can execute punches, kicks, a throw maneuver, blocks, and jumps.
 As far as weaponry, he wields throwing knives and a gun which can be fired with the shoulder triggers.
 His ammunition of each is unlimited.

 Very little is known about the plot of the game.
 The general idea, however, is that Seagal infiltrates a company called Nanotech to avenge the death of his partner, Jack Fremen.
-This storyline is not fleshed in betas of the game; but the previous information is taken from the game's coding.
+This storyline is not fleshed in betas of the game; and the previous information is taken from the game's coding.
 Seagal ultimately seeks to destroy Nanotech's nuclear fusion facility which powers their network, thus destroying Nanotech itself.

 SNES vs. Genesis Version:

 Two different production teams handled each version.
 One in Arizona (RSP), for the SNES, and the other, for the Genesis, in San Fransisco.
 The betas of this game are from the SNES version, and, apparently, no material has ever been shown from the Genesis version other than a prototype.
 Steve Wik has called the prototype "bogus" for its unrealistic use of the Genesis's resources, e.g., dedicating all the system's resources to Seagal's character model against a black screen.
 He has, too, condemned the Genesis team as "unscrupulous" as a whole, for playing politics against the SNES team, using their illusive prototype to demonstrate that their team was better, perhaps in an effort to steal the project.